karankraina/express-under-pressure/README.md

 Monitor your server's health and automatically respond with a "Server Under Pressure" message when certain thresholds are exceeded.
 This is useful for maintaining server stability under heavy load.

 This is an Express JS alternative for [@fastify/under-pressure](https://github.com/fastify/under-pressure).
-I will try to add all APIs provided in the fastify plugin in this.
+Feel free to open an issue or submit a PR if find any issue.

-> **Note:** This package is heavily inspired from `@fastify/under-pressure`.
+> **Note:** This package is inspired from `@fastify/under-pressure`.
 Shoutout to the maintainers and collaborators of the project.

 ## Features